surreal6/barricuda-likelike/README.md

 In example:

     h0066ff: { cmd: "text", iframe: true, label: "myLabel", point: [62, 77], txt: 'Intro text', lines: 1, url: "https://www.whatever.com" }

+## Load background images of any resolution

+Adding this to the room declaration in the data file, you can bypass the 128x100 rule

+    bgScale: 1,
+    bgResolution: [256, 200],

 ## force scale and offset to modify the appearance of things in the room.